StarryPy/StarryPy-Python2-Deprecated/README.md

 StarryPy is Twisted-based plugin-driven Starbound server wrapper.
 It is currently in beta.

-# The build is currently broken while we are applying a PEP8 pull request.

 ## Features

 With the built-in plugins (which are removable):